tommander/factorio-updater/docs/source/getstart/install.rst

 .. code:: sh

-   ./fupd.php --test
+   ./FactorioUpdater.php --test

 The last line of the script's output should say ``[INFO] All tests were successful.``.
 If so, the script is ready to serve you.

 Step 6 - Secrets (optional)
 ---------------------------
-Now if you plan to use the script for an actual updating, you need two secrets in the file ``.env`` in the root folder of the projects (i.e. where ``fupd.php`` is), otherwise Factorio API won't serve you download links for updates.
+Now if you plan to use the script for an actual updating, you need two secrets in the file ``.env`` in the root folder of the projects (i.e. where ``FactorioUpdater.php`` is), otherwise Factorio API won't serve you download links for updates.
 Even if you plan to always run Factorio Updater with ``--no-install``, these secrets must still be present.

 The content of the file may look like this: